zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ___
 # Introduction 7

-On each Mission card, there is a question for everyone.
-Pair up and play rock paper scissors (RPS) to determine the order that you answer, beginning with the RPS losers.
+On each Mission card, there is also a question for everyone.
+Take turns answering it.

+If a question is marked RPS, pair up and play rock paper scissors (RPS) to determine the order that you answer, beginning with the losers.
 (Variant: If playing online, you may choose to flip a coin instead.)
 If there are an odd number of players, the card reader does not play RPS and may choose to join either the winner or loser side.

 ___
 # Introduction 8

-If you lost at RPS, your answer must include how your agent's action cartoonishly fails.
+For questions marked RPS, if you lost at RPS, your answer must include how your agent's action cartoonishly fails.

 If you won at RPS, your answer should include how your agent succeeds and helps the agent of the player who lost in RPS against you.